PaulRainsford/Python-Exercises/README.md

-A repo of Python exercises incuding arrays, lists
+A repo of Python exercises incuding arrays, tuples, lists